dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 ## CHANGELOG

+2019.01.21
+  - **CHANGE** Change to specification of weak and strong mode instance checks to make them behave uniformly across legacy and opted-in libraries.

 2019.12.27
   - Update errors for switch statements.
   - Make it an error entirely to use the default `List` constructor in opted-in